ScaledMap/LoadOut/README.md

 1)To import your bookmarks, go to firefox>bookmarks>manage bookmarks>import and backup>click on backup
 2)then open that in the applications file picker.
 3)It will probably take a second.
-I haven't built a loading secreen so just give it a sec.
+I haven't built a loading secreen : \ just give it a sec.
 It's trying to pullout the favicons and everything.
 It should also sort out nsfw content if it finds it.

-If don't provide it information about5 a website it will try and scrape it.
+If you don't provide information about5 a website, it will try and scrape it.
 Kinda doubt there would be enough requests to cause in problems.

 If you try and import your bookmarks a second time, it will only add the new bookmarks.
-Yeah. cool stuff.
+So you can update it by importing your firefox bookmarks if you wanted to.
+Yeah. cool stuff. lol also going to work on the add icon sections.